MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 # Rooms Show

 Where an `index` shows a collection of items, such as all the rooms in our database, the `show` action lets us look at a single object.
-At first our rooms' _show_ views won't be very interesting–we'll fill it with posts in the next section–but all of the links on our `index` view are broken right now, and we can at least fix that.
+At first our rooms' _show_ views won't be very interesting–we'll fill it with posts in the next part of this tutorial–but all of the links on our `index` view are broken right now, and we can at least fix that.

 Create a new file for our view at `views/rooms/show.hbs` and paste in the following: